 Site-based permanent housing, partnered with the appropriate services tailored to the target population continues to be a proven intervention in ending homelessness and creating a stable supportive living environment.
 HSH intends for the site to offer robust services that can support multiple needs of tenants and center the feedback of youth and providers.
-With the support of Our City, Our Home and state HomeKey funding, HSH has committed to the expansion of permanent supportive housing for youth experiencing homelessness.
-This SOMA TAY site will add to the inventory serving this population, contributing to the City's ETH initiative and support HSH's Strategic Plan "Home by the Bay" to increase permanent housing by 3,250 units by 2028.
+With the support of various funding sources that may include Our City Our Home (OCOH), state Homekey, and federal Housing and Urban Development (HUD) Continuum of Care (CoC) funding, HSH has committed to the expansion of permanent supportive housing for youth experiencing homelessness.
+This TAY site will add to the inventory serving this population, contributing to the City's goal to end homelessness and support HSH's Strategic Plan "Home by the Bay" to increase permanent housing by 3,250 units by 2028, particularly for communities that are marginalized or over-represented among people experiencing homelessness.